Short-eared owl: Separation from the long-eared owl

 Through much of its range, short-eared owls occurs with the similar-looking long-eared owl.
 At rest, the ear-tufts of the long-eared owl serve to easily distinguish the two (although long-eared owls can sometimes hold their ear-tufts flat).
-The iris-colour differs: yellow in the short-eared, and orange in the long-eared, and the black surrounding the eyes is vertical on the long-eared, and horizontal on the short-eared.
+The iris-colour differs: yellow in the short-eared, and (often, though not always) orange in the long-eared, and the black surrounding the eyes is vertical on the long-eared, and horizontal on the short-eared.
 Overall the short-eared tends to be a paler, sandier bird than the long-eared.
 There are a number of other ways in which the two species the differ which are best seen when they are flying: a) the short-eared often has a broad white band along the rear edge of the wing, which is not shown by the long-eared; b) on the upperwing, short-eared owls' primary-patches are usually paler and more obvious; c) the band on the upper side of the short-eared owl's tail are usually bolder than those of the long-eared; d) the short-eared's innermost secondaries are often dark-marked, contrasting with the rest of the underwing; e) the long-eared owl has streaking throughout its underparts, whereas on the short-eared the streaking ends at the breast; f) the dark markings on the underside of the tips of the longest primaries are bolder on the short-eared owl; g) the upper parts are coarsely blotched, whereas on the long-eared they are more finely marked.
 The short-eared owl also differs structurally from the long-eared, having longer, slimmer wings: the long-eared owl has wings shaped more like those of a tawny owl.
 The long-eared owl generally has different habitat preferences from the short-eared, most often being found concealed in areas with dense wooded thickets.
 The short-eared owl is often most regularly seen flying about in early morning or late day as it hunts over open habitats.

 Distribution and habitat

-Short Eared Owl in its habitat.
-Notice how it chooses short shady trees to roost under, in a grassland/ desert habitat.
+Short-eared owl in its habitat.
+Note the choice of short, shady trees to roost under.

 The short-eared owl occurs on all continents except Antarctica and Australia; thus it has one of the most widespread distributions of any bird.
 A. flammeus breeds in Europe, Asia, North and South America, the Caribbean, Hawaii and the Galápagos Islands.
 It is partially migratory, moving south in winter from the northern parts of its range.
 The short-eared owl is known to relocate to areas of higher rodent populations.
 It will also wander nomadically in search of better food supplies during years when vole populations are low.
 (See a map of the short-eared owl's distribution across the New World.)